mlml/autovot/README.md

 #### TextGrid file format
 * Saved as text files with .TextGrid extension
 * TextGrids for training must contain a tier with hand measured vot intervals.
-These intervals must have a common text label, such as "vot."
+These intervals must have a common text label, such as "vot".
-* TextGrids for testing must contain a tier with window intervals indicating the position the algorithm should begin looking for VOT onset.
-These intervals must have a common label.
+* TextGrids for testing must contain a tier with window intervals indicating the range of times where the algorithm should look for the VOT onset.
+These intervals must also have a common label, such as "window".
 For best performance the window intervals should:
 	* contain no more than one stop consonant
 	* contain about 50 msec before the beginning of the burst *or*
-	* if only force-aligned segments are available, contain about 30 msec before the beginning of the burst.
+	* if only force-aligned segments are available (each corresponding to an entire stop), contain about 30 msec before the beginning of the segment.

 #### Directory format
-User provided directories should be in the autovot master directory.
+The following user-provided directories should be in the autovot root directory.

-*See example data & experiment folders.*
+(*See example data & experiment folders.*)

 * `data/train/`: Each embedded folder should contain both TextGrids and corresponding wav files
 * `data/test/`: Each embedded voiced/voiceless folder should contain only TextGrids.